PradipSable07/python_bootcamp/README.md

 * Days in Month (Exercise)
 * Docstrings : Use of docstring when we gives the discription about the function or anything that you want to describe.
 * Print vs Return : Printing means displaying a value in a console.
 To print value in Python.
 We just call the print() function.
 Retrun is used to return value from function and exit form it.
 To return a funciton.
 We just use the return keyword.
+* Created a Calculator with the help of functions and dictonary.

 ## [Day_11](https://github.com/PRADIP9193/python_bootcamp/tree/main/100_days_python/Day%2011)